Prevent Healthcare Data Breaches: A 12-Step Guide

 Credential sharing indicators suggest policy violations.
 Multiple users authenticating from the same device in quick succession.
 Passwords stored in plain text.
 Credentials found in collaboration tools or email.

-Unauthorized software installation introduces risk.
+Unauthorized software installation is worth investigating.
 Shadow IT applications that bypass security controls.
 Remote access tools like AnyDesk or TeamViewer.
 Encryption software that could hide data theft.

 Security tool manipulation is a major red flag.
 Disabling endpoint protection.
 Clearing logs.
 Modifying audit settings.
 Legitimate users don’t need to tamper with security controls.